Can I put a Dimmer Switch on LED Lights?

 Your LED light fitting will require one of two types of LED driver; Constant Voltage or Constant Current.

 The incoming AC power supply usually fluctuates somewhat.
-When such fluctuations occur the LED driver will compensate, so that the power being supplied to your LEDs remains constant.
+When such fluctuations occur the LED driver will compensate, so that the power being supplied to your LEDs remains at a constant voltage, or current.

 A Constant Current LED driver will allow the voltage to float so that the current remains constant.
 Constant Voltage LED drivers allow the current to float, so that the voltage remains constant.
 It is purely down to the design of your LED light as to which one you need to use.
 You will need the electrical specifications for your LED lights to identify which type of LED driver is required.